 WASHINGTON: “Pure intimidation” is how one of America’s most respected analysts of the Chinese military characterized the act of a Peoples Liberation Army Navy skipper who “painted” a Japanese naval ship with his fire control radar.

-The action raises the stakes in an already troubled dispute between the two Pacific powers as they maneuver for influence in the South China Sea, with the current focus being on the uninhabited Senkaku Islands.
+The action raises the stakes in an already troubled dispute between the two Pacific powers as they maneuver for influence, with the current focus being on the uninhabited Senkaku Islands.
 What’s particularly worrying is the involvement of warships, when previous confrontations were largely limited to Japanese Coast Guard and Chinese non-military “maritime surveillance” vessels.
 Keep reading →

 WASHINGTON: There’s an increasing consensus in Washington that America’s future lies in the Pacific.
 It’s one of the few things both parties can agree on.
 Unfortunately, if we can’t reach an agreement to get our fiscal house in order, the governments in the Asia-Pacific region will have every reason not to take our strategy seriously.